-When training programs are developed and applicable to outside agency participation, the Personnel Services Unit Commander will coordinate hosting of the training at the Bellevue Public Safety Training Center or elsewhere as appropriate.
+When training programs are developed and applicable to outside agency participation, the PSU Commander will coordinate hosting of the training.

 In order to better evaluate training needs, assist in program development, and define training impacts, resources for training programs which may be utilized include: